 6. Once you have completed the stage one requirements, we will review your case and if all is good, we will proceed to stage two.
 You can take a break of up to six months between stages one and two if you need to.
 Stage two has a timescale of four months.
 At this point I usually hand prospective adopters over to our very experienced social workers who will complete a full assessment with you.

-I still make sure I keep up with how you are getting on thought as we have a very close team and build great relationships with our adopters.
+We still make sure we keep up with how you are getting on though as it is a very close team that builds great relationships with adopters.

 Stage two of the adoption process involves:

 - Two days of training where you will learn about attachment, trauma, keeping contact, life story work and learn how to find your children.